arpitbbhayani/articles/blogs/chained-operators-python.md

 0
 ```

-Try finding why C is returning `0` for this expression, you already have the hint on how C evaluates the chained expressions.
+It does so because `(-3 < -2) = True = 1` and `1 < -1 is False`.
 Also, to get a better understanding of how such expressions evaluate, try playing around with different values and see if your predicted value matches the actual output.

 This essay is going to be extra special; in this one, we find out